RDeRenzi/mujpy/docs/Philostory.rst

 * Intuitive GUI approach, with attention to power-execution, presently from single fits to suites.
 * Based on python, a present growing standard.
-* Inserted in Jupyter-lab, a growing standard for data analysis
+* Inserted in Jupyterlab, a growing standard for data analysis, and offering with that a Browser interface
-* Potentially easy to install, also on macOS and Windows.
+* Easy to install, also on macOS and Windows.
 * Easily documented by ReadTheDocs

-Needs

-* implementing global fits (next)
-* refactoring to maximize ease of maintenance (this is a chimera, I know)
+* Implementing continuous integration [not yet ;)]